gkatanacio/about-me/eng-principles.md

 - Prefer pure functions
 - Avoid side effects and reliance on global state (define variables as "local" as possible)
 - Be intentional about the responsibilities of each component
-- Keep handler layer light
+- Keep handler layer (e.g., controller) light
 - Strive for low coupling, high cohesion
 - Producing correct output is just the bare minimum
 - Code readability is highly correlated to maintainability